This section covers installing Capreolus via its pip package or from source.

 $ java -version openjdk version "11.0.5" 2019-10-15 OpenJDK Runtime Environment (build 11.0.5+10-post-Ubuntu-0ubuntu1.119.04) OpenJDK 64-Bit Server VM (build 11.0.5+10-post-Ubuntu-0ubuntu1.119.04, mixed mode, sharing)

-a) Recommended conda approach: install pyenv into your home directory, and then use pyenv to install a miniconda (or anaconda) distribution with Python 3.6+.
+a) Recommended conda approach: install pyenv into your home directory, and then to use pyenv to install an anaconda or miniconda distribution with Python 3.6+ (3.7+ preferred).

-b) Alternate conda approach: install a miniconda distribution with Python 3.6+.
+b) Alternate conda approach: manually install a miniconda distribution with Python 3.6+.

 c) Alternate approach with system Python: install Python 3.6+ with your system’s package manager (e.g.,

 sudo apt install python3).
 If you do not create and activate a virtual environment (venv) as described below, you will need to use

 You may optionally setup a virtual environment using

 venv to isolate Capreolus and its dependencies from other packages.
 This is especially useful if using a system Python, because it allows you to install packages (for your own user) without

 Via pip package (recommended)¶